 The next few years brought me the delight of teaching many wonderful students and being part of a supportive pole community.
 I made lifelong friends and worked hard to hone my own pole dancing skills.
 In 2013, I entered my first pole competition and was chosen to compete at the Victorian Pole Championships.
 Since I’ve never been great at sports, I was quite proud of this achievement.

 A week after the competition, I slipped off the pole and landed poorly on my right foot.
 I looked down to see bones protruding from in my foot.
 I was in utter disbelief.
 “Surely I’m dreaming?”
 I stood up and called for help.
 The adrenaline kept the pain at bay till the paramedics arrived at the scene.

-Four surgeries, and a lot of pain medication later, my pole dancing abilities became more and more hazy.
+Over the next 6 months I undertook four surgeries.
 The doctors told me I snapped all but one of the bones across the bridge of my foot.
 This type of impact injury is associated with brutal car crashes, not from pole dancing!
 I was bound up in a full lower leg cast for 6 months and was told by the nurses it would be a long recovery.
 No working, no driving, and definitely no pole dancing.
 I was devastated.